 Consequently, guardians often see avoidance of stress or accommodating a dog’s anxiety triggers as the answer to helping their dog, but in reality it may not be enough.
 Stress is often experienced by the dog when the guardian may not recognize any legitimate threat actually exists.
 Also, a dog may learn coping mechanisms to behave in a manner you desire, yet internally the effects of stress continue to do their damage.
 We utilized behavioral modification methods to help Billy with his fears as a young dog, and even gave him SAMe.
 It was only when he developed Atypical Cushings and subsequently, diabetes.
 The tests that the vets ran to make these diagnoses showed us that Billy had a sex hormone imbalance.
 The vets never addressed Billy’s hormone imbalance, even though they should have known both of these conditions could be caused or exacerbated by a sex hormone imbalance.
 We were forced to figure it out on our own.
 Eventually, we persuaded the vets to prescribe the medications to balance Billy’s hormones, and although it was helpful, it was far too late.
 Had we balanced Billy’s hormones when his behavior was the only recognizable problem he had, we believe we would have been able to avoid the metabolic disease that eventually took his life.
 Please see our “Testosterone Supplementation” page for specifics regarding hormone balancing in a male dog that has been neutered.

 Consistent with our conclusions, restoring homeostasis to the HPA axis is the primary goal of integrative care.
 The philosophy of integrative care is that if stability can be reintroduced to the HPA axis, it is believed most of these deleterious conditions will be minimized, perhaps even eliminated.
 The tool we have to accomplish HPA axis stabilization is hormone balancing.
-Tests should be run to establish the levels of all relevant hormones and methods to increase or diminish such hormones are discussed on the Countering the Effects of Spay page, and the Countering the Effects of Neuter page, and the Testosterone Supplementation page.
+Tests should be run to establish the levels of all relevant hormones (see our FAQ page) and methods to increase or diminish such hormones are discussed on the Countering the Effects of Spay page, the Countering the Effects of Neuter page, and the Testosterone Supplementation page.